further addition reactions image header.

 The structure of the permanganate ion.

-The diols are a family of alcohols which contain two hydroxyl groups (R-OH) per molecule.
+The diols are a family of alcohols which contain two hydroxyl functional groups (R-OH) per molecule.
 Perhaps the most widely used diol is ethane-1,2-diol (CH2OHCH2OH) which is used as antifreeze and as a coolant in car engines.

 Alkenes can be oxidised to form 1,2-diols using cold dilute solutions of potassium permanganate as an oxidising agent.
 The permanganate ion (MnO4- ) is a powerful oxidising agent due to the fact that the central manganese atom has an oxidation state of +7.
 The potassium permanganate can be used in neutral, acidic or alkaline conditions to oxidise the alkene to form the diol.
-The permanganate ion forms a purple solution when dissolved in water.
-If it is used to oxidise an alkene the colour changes observed during the reaction depend on whether the reaction is carried out in acidic, alkaline or neutral solutions.
+The permanganate ion forms a purple solution when dissolved in water and when it is used to oxidise an alkene the colour changes observed during the reaction depend on whether the reaction is carried out in acidic, alkaline or neutral solutions.

 We can show this redox reaction as: